List of Finnair destinations: Asia

 Asia is also an important market for Finnair.
 The airline serves around 20 destinations in Asia from its hub at Helsinki Airport, with around 100 weekly frequencies in the summer of 2018.
-Currently, most of the Asian routes are operated by Airbus A350 aircraft, and some flights with the Airbus A330-300.
+Currently, most Asian routes are operated by Airbus A350 aircraft and some flights with the Airbus A330-300.

 Finnair began service to Asia in 1976 with the carrier's first non-stop route to Bangkok.
 Seven years later, in 1983, the carrier opened its first non-stop route to Eastern Asia, to Tokyo, Japan.
 In June 1988 the airline started service to Beijing, its first destination in China.
 This made it the first western European airline to fly to that city.

 China has become one of Finnair's main markets, along with Japan.
 Following the route to Beijing, the airline opened up four more destinations in China: Shanghai in 2003, Guangzhou in 2005 (ended in 2008 and resumed in 2016), Chongqing in 2012, and Xi'an in 2013.
-In addition, Finnair began a new service to Nanjing on 13 May 2018 increasing the number of destinations in Greater China to seven, including Hong Kong, that is served with 10-12 weekly flights.
+In addition, Finnair began a new service to Nanjing on 13 May 2018 increasing the number of destinations in China to seven, including Hong Kong, that is served with 10-12 weekly flights.
 Measured by passenger numbers, Japan is the largest market in Asia for Finnair, where the airline has four destinations.
 The number of destinations in Japan is the highest among the European airlines.
 These are Fukuoka which commenced in 2016, Nagoya, Osaka (a new route to Osaka opened up in 1995 and was the 5th intercontinental destination) and Tokyo.
 In the summer of 2018, the airline planned up to 35 weekly flights to Japan as well as to China.
 Seoul, South Korea is also among the growing destinations by passengers carried.